Reduced Relative Tutte, Kauffman Bracket and Jones Polynomials of Virtual Link Families: The Parity Bracket Polynomial

-In this section we introduce the Parity Bracket Polynomial of Vassily Manturov \cite{MP}.
-This is a generalization of the bracket polynomial to virtual knots and links that uses the parity of the crossings.
 We define a {\em Parity State} of a virtual diagram $K$ to be a labeled virtual graph obtained from $K$ as follows: For each odd crossing in $K$ replace the crossing by a graphical node.
 For each even crossing in $K$ replace the crossing by one of its two possible smoothings, and label the smoothing site by $A$ or $A^{-1}$ in the usual way.
 Then we define the parity bracket by the state expansion formula

-where $n(S)$ denotes the number of $A$-smoothings minus the number of $A^{-1}$ smoothings and $[S]$ denotes a combinatorial evaluation of the state defined as follows: First reduce the state by Reidemeister two moves on nodes as shown in Figure 9.
-The graphs are taken up to virtual equivalence (planar isotopy plus detour moves on the virtual crossings).
-Then regard the reduced state as a disjoint union of standard state loops (without nodes) and graphs that irreducibly contain nodes.
+where $n(S)$ denotes the number of $A$-smoothings minus the number of $A^{-1}$ smoothings and $[S]$ denotes a combinatorial evaluation of the state defined as follows: {\em First reduce the state by Reidemeister two moves on nodes as shown in Fig.\ref{f1.11}.} The reader should note that we have labeled even crossings by {\em e} and odd crossings by {\em o}.
+There should be no confusion between this notation and the notation we used previously for a virtual edge in a knot graph.

+Here the graphs are taken up to virtual equivalence (planar isotopy plus detour moves on the virtual crossings.
+See \cite{IVKT}.).
+We regard the reduced state as a disjoint union of standard state loops (without nodes) and graphs that irreducibly contain nodes.
 With this we write where $l(S)$ is the number of standard loops in the reduction of the state $S$ and $[G(S)]$ is the disjoint union of reduced graphs that contain nodes.
 In this way, we obtain a sum of Laurent polynomials in $A$ multiplying reduced graphs as the Manturov Parity Bracket.
 It is not hard to see that this bracket is invariant under regular isotopy and detour moves and that it behaves just like the usual bracket under the first Reidemeister move.
 However, the use of parity to make this bracket expand to graphical states gives it considerable extra power in some situations.
-For example, consider the Kishino diagram in Figure 10.
+For example, consider the Kishino diagram in Fig.\ref{f1.12}.
 We see that all the classical crossings in this knot are odd.
 Thus the parity bracket is just the graph obtained by putting nodes at each of these crossings.
 The resulting graph does not reduce under the graphical Reidemeister two moves, and so we conclude that the Kishino knot is non-trivial and non-classical.
-Since we can apply the parity bracket to a flat knot by taking $A = -1$, we see that this method shows that the Kishino flat is non-tirival. \bigbreak
+Since we can apply the parity bracket to a flat knot by taking $A = -1$, we see that this method shows that the Kishino flat is non-trivial.